 Service members Group Life Insurance (SGLI)

-SGLI is low cost group life insurance for service members on active duty, ready reservists, members of the National Guard in all military branches.
-Service members pay a monthly premium and can obtain coverage between $50,000 and $400,000.
-The current monthly premium is $.07 per $1,000 of coverage.
-Service members who become totally disabled while on active duty can retain their SGLI coverage at no cost for up to two years.
+SGLI is low cost group life insurance for servicemembers on active duty, ready reservists, and members of the National Guard in all military branches.
+Servicemembers pay a monthly premium and can obtain coverage between $50,000 and $400,000.
+The current monthly premium is $.065 per $1,000 of coverage.
+Servicemembers who become totally disabled while on active duty can retain their SGLI coverage at no cost for up to two years.
 For more information, visit the VA’s SGLI website at: http://insurance.va.gov/sgliSite/SGLI/SGLI.htm.

 Veterans Group Life Insurance (VGLI)

 VGLI is low cost group life insurance for veterans who want to convert their SGLI policy to a policy they can keep after leaving military service.
-VGLI policies are issued in multiples of $10,000 up to $400,000 but a veteran cannot have a higher level of VGLI coverage than the coverage level he or she had as an active duty service member with SGLI.
+VGLI policies are issued in multiples of $10,000 up to $400,000 but a veteran cannot have a higher level of VGLI coverage than the coverage level he or she had as an active duty servicemember with SGLI.
 VGLI does not have a set premium like SGLI.
 VGLI premiums are based on age (rates are available online at http://insurance.va.gov/sgliSite/VGLI/VGLI%20rates.htm).
-To convert SGLI to VGLI, a veteran must submit an SGLV 8714, Application for Veterans' Group Life Insurance to the Office of Servicemembers' Group Life Insurance with the required premium within one year and 120 days from discharge to avoid having to provide evidence of good health.
+To convert SGLI to VGLI, a veteran must submit an SGLV 8714, Application for Veterans’ Group Life Insurance, to the Office of Servicemembers’ Group Life Insurance with the required premium within one year and 120 days from discharge to avoid having to provide evidence of good health.
 Veterans who apply more than 120 days from leaving service are required to submit this evidence.
 All veterans must apply for VGLI within one year and 120 days of leaving military service.
 Once the deadline has passed a veteran is no longer eligible.
 For more information, visit the VA’s VGLI website at: For more information, visit the VA’s SGLI website at: http://insurance.va.gov/sgliSite/VGLI/VGLI.htm.